MyHeritage

-MyHeritage is an online genealogy platform with web, mobile, and software products and services, introduced by the Israeli company MyHeritage in 2003.
+MyHeritage is an online genealogy company with web, mobile, and software products and services, founded in Israel in 2003.
 Users of the platform can obtain their family trees, upload and browse through photos, and search through over 19.9 billion historical records, among other features.
-In early 2021 they were acquired by Francisco Partners, a private equity firm, for $600 million.
+In early 2021 it was acquired by Francisco Partners, an American private equity firm, for $600 million.

-As of 2023, the service supports 42 languages.
+As of 2023, the service supported 42 languages.
 In 2016, it launched a genetic testing service called MyHeritage DNA, with more than 6.5 million DNA kits in the company's database by March 2023.
 The company is headquartered in Or Yehuda, Israel, with additional offices in Tel Aviv, Israel; Lehi, Utah; Kyiv, Ukraine; and Burbank, California.